JatinVira/duckietown_contrib/DB21/sensors.md

 Usage Example:

 The continuous stream of images from the camera can be utilized for real-time navigation.
-For instance, the Duckiebot21 can:
+For instance, the Duckiebot DB21 can:

 - Use detected lines on the road to maintain a straight path or navigate curves.
 - Apply feature detection to recognize specific patterns or objects in its environment.